Mavil Aru Reservoir and the Sluice Gate : A Landmark for Resiliency of the People of Sri Lanka

 Loading...

-In 1928, the British governor Herbert Stanley brought in a Tamil force from Jaffna and Batticaloa and attempted to repair the Mavil Aru (Mavil Oya) Reservoir to expand the rice production to feed the growing estate Tamil population which have been brought from India.
+In 1928, the British governor Herbert Stanley brought in a Tamil labour force from Jaffna and Batticaloa and attempted to repair the Mavil Aru (Mavil Oya) Reservoir to expand the rice production to feed the growing estate Tamil population which had been brought from India.
 But this project failed and the British abandoned this attempt.

-The Mavil Aru Sluice gate stands alone today as a landmark for resiliency of the people of Sri Lanka.
+The Mavil Aru Sluice gate stands alone today as a landmark for the resiliency of the people of Sri Lanka.

 Also See